suzuki-shunsuke/ghaperf/README.md

 ## Why?

-Unlike [other tools](#similar-works), ghaperf can detect bottlenecks within composite actions.
+[There are some awesome tools](#similar-works), but they can't retrieve step-level data inside composite actions because [the Workflow Jobs APIs](https://docs.github.com/en/rest/actions/workflow-jobs) don’t include those data.
-Other tools use [the Workflow Jobs APIs](https://docs.github.com/en/rest/actions/workflow-jobs) to get workflow runs and jobs data, but these APIs don’t include step-level data inside composite actions.
+On the other hand, ghaperf can detect bottlenecks within composite actions.
-As a result, even if you can identify a slow composite action, you can’t tell which specific steps in the action are causing the slowdown.
+It retrieves job logs via the API, parses them, and extracts data from all log groups — including steps within composite actions.

-To address this limitation, ghaperf retrieves job logs via the API, parses them, and extracts data from all log groups — including steps within composite actions.
+Note that the specification of log format isn't published, so ghaperf may fail to parse logs due to unexpected specification, and it may get broken suddenly due to changes of the log specification.

 ## Install